obert W. Parker is a prize-winning, critically acclaimed composer and performer with over thirty years' experience as a liturgical musician.

-As an organist and conductor, Dr. Parker has performed for a wide range of denominations: Catholic, Presbyterian, Methodist, Lutheran, Episcopalian, and others.
+As an organist and conductor, Dr. Parker performed for a wide range of denominations: Catholic, Presbyterian, Methodist, Lutheran, Episcopalian, and others.

 His most recent position was as the organist at the Cathedral Center of Saint Paul in Los Angeles, where he was commissioned to compose Behold My Servant, the ordination anthem for The Very Reverend Jon Bruno as the sixth Episcopal Bishop of Los Angeles, also serving as organist for the ordination.

-He is much in demand throughout the Southern California area as a composer, most recently creating choral and instrumental works for Saint Andrew' Presbyterian Church in Newport Beach, and incidental music for the Theater Arts program at the California Institute of Technology.
+He was much in demand throughout the Southern California area as a composer, most recently creating choral and instrumental works for Saint Andrew' Presbyterian Church in Newport Beach, and incidental music for the Theater Arts program at the California Institute of Technology.